 Route 6 in Pennsylvania: PA/NY Border to Tunkhannock

-This edition of my guide to traveling Route 6 will cover the eastern third of the trip from the NY/PA border in Matamoras to Tunkhannock.
+This part of my guide to traveling Route 6 will cover the eastern third of the trip from the NY/PA border in Matamoras to Tunkhannock.
 This portion of the trip covers the first 100 miles or roughly a quarter of the trip across northern Pennsylvania.

 The Delaware Water Gap National Recreation is a 70,000-acre park that straddles the Delaware River in both Pennsylvania and New Jersey.
 The northern portion of this beautiful area is located just south of Milford, offering road trippers easy access to the waterfalls, vistas, and hiking trails located here.